Homeowner association: Regulations

-Homeowner associations have been criticized for having excessively restrictive rules and regulations on how homeowners may conduct themselves and use their property.
-Some maintain that homeowner association leaders have limited financial incentive to avoid indulging in rigid or arbitrary behavior, and unless people begin to leave in droves, it will have little effect on the value of a board member's home.

-In The Voluntary City, published by the libertarian Independent Institute, Donald J. Boudreaux and Randall G. Holcombe argue that homeowners associations do not necessarily have advantages over traditional governments.
-They note that the association's creator, e.g. a developer, has an incentive to set up a government structured in such a way as to maximize profits and thus increase the selling price of the property.
+In The Voluntary City, published by the libertarian Independent Institute, Donald J. Boudreaux and Randall G. Holcombe note that the association's creator (e.g. a developer) has an incentive to set up a government structured in such a way as to maximize profits and thus increase the selling price of the property.
 If a certain decision would increase the selling price of certain parcels and decrease the selling price of others, the developer will choose the option that yields his project the highest net income.
-This may result in suboptimal outcomes for the homeowners.
+This may result in sub-optimal outcomes for the homeowners.

 Criticisms

-Some scholars and officials of the AARP have charged that, in a variety of ways, HOAs suppress the rights of their residents.
-Due to court decisions, describing HOAs as a kind of private entity, HOA boards of directors are not bound by constitutional restrictions on governments -- although they are de facto a level of government.
-Homeowners who believe a breach of duty has occurred by the board of directors may run for the board at the next election or, in extreme cases, sue the association at personal expense.